Now that you have obtained your Holland Interest Codes, it’s time to start Step 2: Create Your Occupations Roster.

 On the other hand, this may be a sign that the way you classified your types may not be the best representation of what your career interests really are, so you may consider going back to that step and reconsidering your classifications (which can lead to getting new Codes if your classifications change).

-It’s also possible that you may be experiencing difficulties related to personal growth or mental health that are making it difficult to complete this process (this is not uncommon).
+It’s also possible that you may be experiencing difficulties related to mental health that are making it difficult to complete this process (this is not uncommon).
 In this case, I recommend finding a qualified mental health professional who can help you address these difficulties.

 A: Your inclusion criteria may be too broad.
 If you find that you’ve already written down 25 occupations and still have more Code lists to search through, you may want to become more strict about including occupations on your Roster.
 You can ask yourself “Does this occupation I’m looking at have a decent chance of being a top occupation for me?”
 If not, you can avoid adding it.
 You can go back through the occupations on your Roster and remove those occupations that you can already tell are less of a good fit for your interests.
 If some occupations are a good fit for your interests and some are a great fit, you can eliminate the occupations that are merely a good fit in order to make room for additional great fitting occupations on your Roster.
 Again, you don’t want to spend a lot of time trying to narrow down your list at this point (that comes in Step 3), but we’re just trying to find a way to make sure you don’t end up with more than 25 occupations on your Roster.
 We want to keep things manageable for you.

 Once you have gone through all of your Codes and created an Occupations Roster with between about 10 and 25 occupations on it, you are ready to finalize your Roster.